thisiscmt/DatabaseTools/README.md

 Features:

 * When logging into the SQL server at startup, you can select SQL or Windows authentication.
-Using Windows authentication assumes the current account has rights to access the server
+Using Windows authentication assumes the current account has rights to access the server.
 * Includes four basic job types: backup, restore, shrink, and copy.
-You can add, edit, or delete jobs as desired, and cancel job execution at any point
+You can add, edit, or delete jobs as desired, and cancel job execution at any point.
-* Each type of job supports different kinds of tasks, such as backing up all user databases, or restoring all backups within a given directory
+* Each type of job supports different kinds of tasks, such as backing up all user databases, or restoring all backups within a given directory.
-* Keeps track of most recently used job files
+* Keeps track of most recently used job files.
-* Maintains a system log for any errors generated during job execution
+* Maintains a system log for any errors generated during job execution.
-* Includes a wizard for creating a SQL script for backing up selected databases
+* Includes a wizard for creating a SQL script for backing up selected databases.
-* Can be run silently from the command line, useful for running jobs within a scheduled task
+* Can be run silently from the command line, useful for running jobs within a scheduled task.

 Sample command:
 dbtools.exe /jobfile:"c:\Some job file.xml" /server:myserver /auth:SQL /user:MyUserId /password:MyPassword

 If /auth:Windows is used, the account associated with the calling process is assumed to have rights to access the server.

 It uses the following open source libraries: